Living in London

 Here’s some useful information especially for international students from outside the EU:

-- You should apply for halls of residence as soon as you’ve accepted your offer to study at UAL and have applied for a visa.
-It’s important not to wait until you receive your visa as this could delay your application.
+- You can apply for halls of residence from 10 May 2017.
+It is important not to wait until you receive your visa as this could delay your application.

 - If you’ve applied through the UAL Representative in your country, they will also be able to advise you on accommodation in London.